One of the most popular questions we get from our guests is — “Will we see black bears at our cabin?”

 (Also Popular: Best Places to See Black Bears and Other Smoky Mountain Wildlife)

 The national park was created in 1934.
 At this time, there were not even 100 black bears in the forest due to all of the hunting in the area.
-Once the 1970s rolled around, the population of black bears rose to approximately 300-500.
+Once the 1970s rolled around, the population of black bears in Tennessee rose to approximately 300-500.
 Since the national park became a no-hunting area, it contributed to the rise in the black bear population.

 How Big are the Black Bears in the National Park?

 Believe it or not, the black bears are the smallest of all of the North American bear species.
-Black bears vary in weight and size, but males generally weigh between 200-240 pounds, while females generally weigh between 120-130 pounds.
+Black bears in Tennessee vary in weight and size, but males generally weigh between 200-240 pounds, while females generally weigh between 120-130 pounds.
 Although, these measurements are definitely an average.
 The largest male captured in the national park weighed about 400 pounds, while the largest female weighed 227 pounds.
 An adult black bear in the Smoky Mountains can stand (on its hind legs) up to 6 feet tall.

 In the fall season, black bears can gain 3-5 pounds each day!
 But they don’t hold on to this weight for long!
 The bears lose weight throughout the year, when they can’t find as much food, like the winter months.